Biochemistry, BSc (Hons) / MSci (Hons)

 Biochemistry is crucial to the study and treatment of diseases, the development of pharmaceuticals, and the complex relationships with our environment.

-You will learn about the chemical processes that occur within living organisms and how cells work at the sub-cellular and molecular levels.
+Throughout this interdisciplinary programme, you will learn about the chemical processes that occur within living organisms, and how cells work at the sub-cellular and molecular levels.

-You’ll gain an in-depth understanding of the biochemical function of living organisms, from bacteria to plants, animals, and humans.
+You will gain an in-depth understanding of the biochemical function of living organisms, from bacteria to plants, animals and humans.

-You will develop excellent project management skills and learn how to design experiments and plan work programmes.
+Alongside this, you will develop excellent project management skills, while learning how to design experiments and plan work programmes.

 Why Biochemistry at Swansea?

-You will benefit from access to the state-of-the-art research facilities at the Medical School, including bioanalytical equipment such as high performance liquid chromatography, gas chromatography, mass spectrometry, DNA and protein analytical equipment, computer-based image analysers for molecular or cellular studies.
+During your time here, you will benefit from having access to state-of-the-art facilities, including bioanalytical equipment such as high-performance liquid chromatography, gas chromatography, mass spectrometry, DNA and protein analytical equipment, and computer-based image analysis for molecular or cellular studies.

 Your Biochemistry Experience

-Our 4-year MSci is an advanced undergraduate degree including an integrated master’s year, with the extra year spent undertaking a research project, allowing you to develop your skills and knowledge.
+The 4-year MSci is an advanced undergraduate degree including an integrated master’s year, with the extra year spent undertaking a research project, allowing you to further develop your skills and knowledge.

 Biochemistry Employment Opportunities

-A degree in Biochemistry opens up a range of exciting career opportunities in diverse fields including:
+A degree in Biochemistry opens up a range of exciting career opportunities in diverse sectors including:

 • Pharmaceutical development